larry-athey/climate-czar/README.md

 Virtual input sensors/switches can be created that return the average of multiple variable value sensors _(temperature, humidity, etc)_ as well as AND/OR/NOT logic gates based on multiple binary switch type input sensors.

 Enabling of output switches may be over-ridden by the status of another output switch.
 For example, an output switch that controls exhaust fans can be disabled if another switch running a heater is turned on.
+However, you can manually over-ride this if need be.

 Output switches really don't even have to physically exist.
 Since their operation is controlled with on/off bash scripts, these scripts can also be used to send email/SMS notifications or even make a curl URL call.
 Input sensors/switches can be assigned to multiple output switches, so you can easily receive a notification at the same time that a physical output switch is toggled on or off.